noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 ### Conclusion - A Final Thought

 *   E**nd with a thought-provoking insight or question: Why do we keep telling these stories?**
+	- We like novelty.
+War is an interesting scenario

 *   **Consider how literature and film shape our collective memory of war and whether they challenge or reinforce dominant narratives.**